The IAU Resolutions on Astronomical Reference Systems, Time Scales, and Earth Rotation Models: Explanation and Implementation

 Any text in color in the PDF files is "hot;" clicking on it will take you directly to the indicated resource.

 Order a Printed Booklet.
 A bound, printed version of the circular is available from the U.S. Naval Observatory for $10.
 To order this, or any USNO special publications, use the order form provided: print it out, fill it in, and mail it to the Naval Observatory with your payment.
-Unfortunately, we have no way to fill telephone, fax, or e-mail orders, as only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment, and payment must be received before orders are filled.
+We cannot accept telephone, fax, or e-mail orders.
+Only checks or money orders (in U.S. currency, drawn on a U.S. bank) can be accepted for payment.
+Payment must be received before orders are filled.

 Please report any errors via our help desk.